 - 3 tbsp honey

-Again on a medium heat, add the ginger, garlic and chilli to the pan and cook for 1 minute, stirring continuously.
+- In the same pan still over medium heat, add the ginger, garlic and chilli to the pan and cook for 1 minute, stirring continuously

-Add your soy sauce and honey and stir well.
-Bring the sauce to the boil and then lower the heat to medium-low.
-Allowing it to simmer for a few minutes, stirring constantly to stop it from burning.
+- Add soy sauce and honey and stir well.
+Allow to simmer for 3-5 minutes, stirring constantly to stop it from burning.

-Distribute the mix evenly across each of your lettuce cups, topping each one off with some shredded carrot, onion, cashews and sesame seeds.
-I also like to add just a touch more of soy sauce to each cup to top if off.
-Serve and enjoy!
+- Distribute the mix evenly across each of your lettuce cups, topping each one off with thinly sliced onion, cashews and sesame seeds.
+Pour any remaining suace over wraps for more flavor.
+Serve and enjoy.